vramirez1/gae_exercise/README.md

 *Tip: the def get(self): line is to define a handling method for the GET HTTP method*
 	4. Get the "username" variable from the form and pass it to the template so it is displayed
 3. Use the datastore
-	1. Define in a file called models.py a Datastore model for users with email, name and created to save the user creation date, which should be populated automatically when the entity is saved
+	1. Define in a file called models.py a Datastore model for users called "User", with email, name and created to save the user creation date, which should be populated automatically when the entity is saved
-	2. Define a method of the class to get a user by his email address
+	2. Define a method "get_by_email" of the class to get a user by his email address
 *Tip: use the @classmethod decorator*
 	3. Modify the templates/form.html template to also ask for the user's email
 	4. Modify the "/main" handler to check if there already is a user with the same email.
 I there isn't, then put it in the Datastore.